• Skip to primary navigation

 Using floral wire to wrap around plant material

-Adding flowers to garland
+Adding flowers to the garland with a wire paddle.

 Fresh flowers made into a garland